hamvocke/lnks/README.md

 ### 2. Grab a copy of this repository

 `git clone` this repo, fork it, or simply download the `lnks.sh` and `bookmarks.txt` files to your directory of choice.
+You can also grab one of [the releases](https://github.com/hamvocke/lnks/releases) if you favor some more stability.

 ### 3. Add your bookmarks